TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       or keep the module around while using its dictionary directly.

 Custom classes
-   Custom class types are typically created by class definitions (see section :ref:`class`).
-A class has a namespace implemented by a dictionary object.
+   Custom kundi types are typically created by kundi definitions (see section :ref:`class`).
+A kundi has a namespace implemented by a dictionary object.
    Class attribute references are translated to lookups in this dictionary, e.g., ``C.x`` is translated to ``C.__dict__["x"]`` (although there are a number of hooks which allow for other means of locating attributes).
 When the attribute